stevenbeales/.dotfiles/README.md

 * brew install fzf
 * brew install tmux

+## Configuration

+* Globally replace across all files -
+*    Steven Beales with your FirstName LastName
+*    stevenbeales@gmail.com with your email address
+*    /users/sbeales with your home directory
+*    github.com/stevenbeales with your github URL

 ## Optional

 Any of these files may be removed if you do not have the following software -